AlexDikelsky/bccalc.vim/README.md

-This plugin changes superscripts into bc-compatible notation.
+This plugin evaluates mathematical expressions.
 For example, running

     <leader>bc